AngeloThompson/Giraffe_Housing_Assistant/README.md

 * **Full Household Management:** Evolve the agent beyond just *finding* a house.
     * **Utilities Setup:** Once a lease is signed, the agent could automatically research and find the best (cheapest/greenest) utility providers for that address (e.g., for gas, electricity, water).
     * **Internet Providers:** Compare internet provider plans (speed, price) available at the new address and present the top 3 options.
+    * **Proactive Bill Optimization:** Grant the agent access to your email to find existing utility and internet bills.
+The agent will then proactively search online for better offers and present them to you for easy switching.
     * **Move-in Coordination:** Help schedule moving companies or appointments for key handovers.